 *On this date in 1951, Jet Magazine was published.
 This is a weekly magazine marketed to African American readers.

-It was founded by John H. Johnson of the Johnson Publishing Company in Chicago, Illinois.
-Johnson called his magazine Jet because, as he said in the first issue, "In the world today everything is moving along at a faster clip.
+John H. Johnson of the Johnson Publishing Company in Chicago, Illinois, founded it.
+Johnson called his magazine Jet because, as he said in the first issue, "Everything is moving along faster in the world today.
 There is more news and far less time to read it."
 (The phrase "jet black" derives from a jet, a mineraloid.)
 Redd Foxx called the magazine "the Negro bible."
 Jet became nationally known in 1955 with its graphic coverage of the murder of Emmett Till.
-Its ubiquity was enhanced by its continuing coverage of the burgeoning Civil Rights Movement.
+Its ubiquity was enhanced by its continuing coverage of the growing American Civil Rights Movement.

-Initially billed as "The Weekly Negro News Magazine", Jet chronicled the Civil Rights Movement from its earliest years.
-Published in small digest-sized format from its inception, Jet printed in all or mostly black-and-white until its December 27, 1999 issue.
-In 2009, Jet's publishing format was changed; it was published every week with a double issue published once each month.
-Currently distributed in digital format, Jets final print publication was June 23, 2014.
+Initially billed as "The Weekly Negro News Magazine," Jet chronicled the Civil Rights Movement from its earliest years.
+Published in a small digest-sized format from its inception, Jet printed in all or mostly black-and-white until its December 27, 1999 issue.
+In 2009, Jet's publishing format was changed; it was published every week with a double issue published monthly.
+Currently distributed in digital format, Jet's final print publication was June 23, 2014.
 In 2016, Johnson Publishing sold Jet and its sister publication Ebony to private equity firm Clear View Group.
 The publishing company is now known as Ebony Media Corporation.